lakmalsathyajith/cart-page/client/README.md

 Data fetching logic encapsulated in to a `custom hook` and the state is managed through `Redux`.

-`Styled-componenents` are used to manage the styling together with the componenent.
+`Styled-componenents(emotion)` are used to manage the styling together with the componenent.

 `Linters` are set to make sure the coding standards are maintained.